National college professors group sanctions New College: 'politically motivated takeover'

 Nathan March, a spokesman for New College, acknowledged the AAUP report but did not provide comment before publication.

-Since January 6, 2023, New College has been the subject of a transformation spearheaded by DeSantis.
-One of the governor's aides described shift as reshaping the college in the image of Hillsdale College, a private conservative, Christian liberal arts school in Michigan.
+Since January 6, 2023, New College has been subject to a transformation spearheaded by DeSantis.
+One of the governor's aides described the shift as reshaping the college in the image of Hillsdale College, a private conservative, Christian liberal arts school in Michigan.

 Corcoran quickly moved to establish an athletics department at the college, which previously only competed in small club sports led by students.
 Sports drove record enrollment through athletic recruiting but at an academic cost of test scores and grade point average.

-The drop in scores combined with the reputation of the school since the changes was followed by New College dropping 24 spots in the U.S. News and World Report rankings of top liberal arts colleges in the country.
+Following the drop in scores and damage to the school's reputation, New College dropped 24 spots in the U.S. News and World Report rankings of top liberal arts colleges in the country.

 While the state pumped unprecedented funding into New College to support the transformation, numerous students and faculty left the school.
 More than one-third of the college's faculty left in the months after the announced changes, a figure that New College's provost Brad Theissen called "ridiculously high."